thenexthub/Codira/docs/ABI/CallingConvention.rst

 Unfortunately, many common C ABIs fall slightly short of that.
 Even those ABIs that do allow small structs to be returned in registers tend to only allow two pointers' worth.
-So in general, Swift would benefit from a very slightly-tweaked calling convention that allocates one or two more registers to the result.
+So in general, Codira would benefit from a very slightly-tweaked calling convention that allocates one or two more registers to the result.

 Implicit parameters
 -------------------

-There are several language features in Swift which require implicit
+There are several language features in Codira which require implicit
 parameters:

 Closures
 ~~~~~~~~

-Swift's function types are "thick" by default, meaning that a function
+Codira's function types are "thick" by default, meaning that a function
 value carries an optional context object which is implicitly passed to
 the function when it is called.
 This context object is
 reference-counted, and it should be passed `guaranteed` for